talgreen1/PactJVMDemo/README.md

 * If the producer changes the API, we will not know it until we deploy both the consumer & producer code and test them together.

 We are using Wire Mock in order to mock our producer.
-The 2 tests that was added in this step are:
+The 3 tests that was added in this step are:
 * getNumOfUserTest
 * getUsernamesTest
+* getRoleTest

-The tests executes 2 methods of the consumer and validates the results.
+Each test executes a method of the consumer and validates the results.
 The consumer will perform the REST API calls to the mock instead of real producer.

 Branch Step06-ChangeTheProducerApi
 --------------------------------------------